SAP-archive/cloud-apis-virtual-event/exercises/03/readme.md

 # Exercise 03 - Setting up your dev space in App Studio

 In this exercise you'll set up everything you need for exploring the Workflow APIs and learning about how to use them.
-Specifically you'll prepare your dev space in the App Studio (details of which were listed in the [prerequisites](../../prerequisites.md)), install a couple of extra tools there, and then clone this repo and connect to your CF organization and space.
+Specifically you'll prepare your dev space in the App Studio (details of which were listed in the [prerequisites](../../prerequisites.md)), install a couple of extra tools there, and then clone this repository and connect to your CF organization and space.

 ## Steps